This post is for The Dynamic Duos in Classic Film Blogathon Hosted by Classic Movie Hub and Once upon a screen…

 Blanche breaks into Jane’s meeting with that infernal buzzer of hers.
 Jane is vexed by Blanche for intruding on her wonderful time with Edwin.

 While Jane drives Edwin home, Blanche goes into Jane’s room and gorges herself on boxes of chocolates in Jane’s drawer.
-She also finds signed promo head shots of herself all scratched out with pen.
+She also finds signed promo headshots of herself all scratched out with a pen.
 Then she finds the forged signatures in the check registry.”$90 clothes for new act.”

-Again we are faced with the cross scene of Jane coming home pulling into the carport with her Lincoln.
-Blanche tells the office that it’s Blanche Hudson, she needs the Dr.’s help.
+Again we are faced with the cross scene of Jane coming home and pulling into the carport with her Lincoln.
+Blanche tells the office that it’s Blanche Hudson, she needs the doctor’s help.
 “I’ve got to talk to him.”
-The scene is prolonged with a shot of Jane getting closer toward the inside of the house, and the doctors secretary obstructing Blanche’s call from getting through in time.
+The scene is prolonged with a shot of Jane getting closer to the inside of the house, and the doctor’s secretary obstructing Blanche’s call from getting through in time.

 He says “I don’t quite understand is this some type of emotional disturbance that you’re talking about?”
 Blanche tells him “Yes yes she’s emotionally disturbed… she’s unbalanced!”

-Mean while Jane hears all of this as Dr Shelby draws out the conversation, “Are you trying to tell me that’s she’s violent?”
+Meanwhile, Jane hears all of this as Dr. Shelby draws out the conversation, “Are you trying to tell me that she’s violent?”

-Which is true, Blanche is trying to commit Jane to an asylum.
+This is true, Blanche is trying to commit Jane to an asylum.
 The scene erupts in violence.
 Jane finally becomes the most brutal toward Blanche as she kicks her sadistically in the head.
-Blanche is completely helpless from an all out assault by Jane who viciously beats Blanche until she’s as lifeless as a rag doll.
+Blanche is completely helpless from an all-out assault by Jane who viciously beats Blanche until she’s as lifeless as a rag doll.

 Elvira, who considers Jane vulgar and sees that Jane is disturbed, sneaks back into the house because she’s worried about Blanche.
 She knocks on the bedroom door.
-“Miss Blanche are you awake?”
-Shocked to find Blanches door locked, she jiggles the knob then notices the buzzer has been ripped from the wall just lying like a dead snake on the table.
+“Miss Blanche, are you awake?”
+Shocked to find Blanche’s door locked, she jiggles the knob and then notices the buzzer has been ripped from the wall just lying like a dead snake on the table.
 She knocks frantically.